csail-csg/riscy-OOO/README.md

 - Build an `$N`-core processor for FPGA.
 We are using Xilinx Vivado 2015.4 on Ubuntu 14.04 or Ubuntu 16.04.
+(Higher Vivado versions may fail.)
+Also make sure that `vivado` is in PATH.
 VC707 shoud only be able to hold 1 core (i.e., `$N=1`).

         $ cd $RISCY_HOME/procs/RV64G_OOO
         $ make build.vc707 CORE_NUM=$N

     The build result will be in `$RISCY_HOME/procs/build/RV64G_OOO.core_$N.deadlock_check/vc707/bin`.
     The other build options can be passed to the makefile as in AWS.

 - Boot Linux on FPGA.
 Since VC707 board only has 1GB DRAM, we boot Linux with 1GB memory.